DimiMikadze/react-under-construction/README.md

       alt: 'alt text'
     }}
     title={{
-      text: 'Coming soon'
+      text: 'Rubbby'
     }}
     description={{
-      text: 'Our website is under construction'
+      text: 'Our website is under construction.
+We\'ll be here soon, subscribe to be notified',
+      style: {
+        maxWidth: '440px',
+      }
     }}
     subscribe={{
       placeholder: 'Enter your email',